doxeylab/learn-genomics-in-linux/task5/README.md

 You will be comparing two genomes of E. coli - strain K12 (non-pathogenic lab strain) and O157H7 (pathogenic E. coli associated with disease outbreaks).

-* Download both of these genomes using `curl` or `wget`.
-Check the man pages for `curl` and `wget` or use the --help flag to determine how to save the files with the following file names.
+* Download both of these genomes using `wget`.
+Check the man pages for `wget` or use the --help flag to determine how to save the files with the following file names.
   * Name the O157H7 genome O157H7.fna
   * Name the K12 genome K12.fna